 If you can qualify, then funding through the SBA might be the best small business loan for female minorities you can find.
 Also known as the Small Business Administration, this organization helps drive the growth of America’s small businesses.

 These options are federally backed, which often makes them the best available.
-Qualifying, though, can be tough and time-consuming.
+Qualifying, though, can be challenging and time-consuming.

 Many small business owners consider this the best loan option on the market.
 Because SBA loans are federally backed, they offer low rates and long terms.